sphynx/rokumon/notes.md

 This would allow to quickly experiment with different set of rules.

+# Implement Automa - an AI from the game rules used for solo play

-# Implement a simple AI (based on alpha-beta pruning)
+# Implement my own AI (based on alpha-beta pruning)

 `rubot` crate seems to be a good fit for the job: https://docs.rs/rubot/0.2.0/rubot/trait.Game.html